How To Know if Your Thermocouple Is Malfunctioning

-Therefore, inspecting and testing your thermocouple should be part of your furnace maintenance.
-Be sure to inspect before you test, however, to ensure that there are no obvious problems that could affect the readings from testing!
+Inspecting and testing your thermocouple should be part of your furnace maintenance.
+Be sure to inspect before you test, however, to ensure that there are no obvious problems that could affect the readings from testing.

-If you’re uncomfortable performing this test yourself, be sure to call a licensed HVAC contractor who can help you.
+If you’re uncomfortable performing this test yourself, contact a licensed HVAC contractor who can help you.

 How Does a Thermocouple Work?

-The thermocouple is a small electrical device, but it is a critical safety component on your furnace.
-The thermocouple responds to changes in temperature by producing an electrical current that causes the gas valve that supplies the pilot light to open when the temperature is high or to close when there is no direct heat source.
+The thermocouple is a small electrical device, but it’s a critical safety component in your furnace.
+The thermocouple responds to changes in temperature by producing an electrical current that causes the gas valve that supplies the pilot light to open when the temperature is high or to close when there’s no direct heat source.

-You will need a wrench, multi-meter, and a flame source, like a candle or a lighter, to perform the test.
+You’ll need a wrench, a multi-meter, and a flame source, like a candle or a lighter, to perform the test.

 The thermocouple is made up of a tube, a bracket, and wires.
-The tube sits above the bracket, a nut holds the bracket and wires in place, and underneath the bracket, you will see the copper lead wires that connect to the gas valve on the furnace.
+The tube sits above the bracket, a nut holds the bracket and wires in place, and underneath the bracket, you’ll see the copper lead wires that connect to the gas valve on the furnace.

 Some thermocouples will look slightly different, so check your furnace manual.